mmomtchev/magickwand.js/README.md

 node-pre-gyp build
 ```

+At the moment this cross-compilation is possible only Linux.

 ## Using this project as a tutorial for creating C++ bindings for Node.js with SWIG

 ImageMagick is the perfect candidate for an automatically generated with SWIG Node.js addon: